" My family love this dish, they get so excited when I make it"

 My whole family love this, I find my kids are so excited when I say I'm going to make this.

 The hardest part of this recipe is separating the lettuce leaves, I tend to buy two heads of lettuce, to make sure I can get enough 'good' leaves-ones I don't tear that is.
 Then I just have iceberg salad the next day with what is left.
+My biggest tip to separate the leaves is, I gently separate the lettuce leaf near the core, then I place the opening under running cold water, this does two things, it fills up the leaves with water which allows for easy separation and two washes the lettuce at the same time. really large leaves need to be trimmed a little, unless you like them really big.

 The mince mixture is super easy, and cooks very quickly.